 - Shirts must cover the chest, shoulders, torso, and back and not contain any negative images or writing. - Skirts must extend to at least the top of the knees and be loose enough to allow movement and not restrict students from sitting on the floor. - Shorts should extend to at least the mid-thigh. - Pants should allow for comfortable movement and cover undergarments.
-Jeans are acceptable but with minimal rips, tears, or holes. - Hatwear (e.g., caps, hats, beanies) is permitted as long as it does not interfere with learning. - Footwear should be comfortable and safe for running and long walks.
+Jeans are acceptable but with minimal rips, tears, or holes.
+Rips, tears, or holes may not show underwear or skin above mid-thigh. - Headwear (e.g., caps, hats, beanies) is permitted as long as it does not impede the students' view, block others' view of their faces, or interfere in their participation in instructional activities. - Footwear should be comfortable and safe for running and long walks.
 Sneakers are recommended, and they are required for PE class and ASP.
 Slippers, flip flops, and high heels are not permitted at any time.